solo-fsw/python-markers/psychopy/readme.md

 To use the marker_management module, place the python_markers folder in the same location as your PsychoPy task.
 The python_markers folder can be downloaded by downloading or cloning this repo.

 The eriksen_flanker_markers task is a simple, classic flanker task.
 A marker is sent during fixation and stimulus presentation.
 The marker value changes dependent on the congruency of the stimulus.
+A marker table is saved in the data folder.
 All relevant marker code is located in the task in the trial routine.
 The conditions.xlsx file contains trial information and the marker values.

 For more information on using the marker_management module, see also the example.py script in the root of this repo.